We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 - improved parking.

 The Drysdale Bypass is expected to be complete by 2020.

 Diverting traffic will create a safer and more vibrant city centre for Drysdale

-The Drysdale Bypass is being delivered by the Major Road Projects Authority.
+The Drysdale Bypass is being delivered by Major Road Projects Victoria.
 Visit the project website for more information.

 West Gate Tunnel

 A vital alternative to the West Gate Bridge to free up traffic and remove thousands of trucks from residential streets in Melbourne’s west